Solo 401k: Calculating My Solo 401k contributions for a Sole Proprietor

 Generally, yes if the self-employed business that sponsors the solo 401k has not elected S-corp. status with the IRS, the it would be taxed as a sole proprietorship.
 If the entity type that sponsors the solo 401k plan is an LLC taxed as a sole proprietorship, the annual solo 401k contribution deadline is April 15, or October 15 if a timely tax return extension is filed.

-No, as they need to be deducted on line 15 of Schedule 1.
+No, as they need to be deducted on line 15 of Schedule 1 (note: Schedule 1 of Form 1040 has been updated and is now Line 16).
 See the following instructions of Form 1040.

 2) You can then immediately transfer the after tax contribution to a Roth IRA.